AcousticCh/esp_multi_interrupt/README.md

-### It is meant for learning how to program the esp32 with the esp_idf.
+### This project is meant for learning how to program the esp32 with the esp_idf.

 ### This program will have multiple revisions.